numel007/Calculator/readme.md

     - [Sources](#Sources)

 ## Terminology
-In benchpressing, a person lifts a bar with a certain amount of weight.
-A one rep max (1RM) is the weight that a person can move through the eccentric and concentric motion for a maximum of one repitition.
+In bench pressing, a person lifts a bar with a certain amount of weight.
+A one rep max (1RM) is the weight that a person can move through the eccentric and concentric motion for a maximum of one repetition.
 Since the lifter can only complete the movement once, they are at 100% rate of perceived effort, known as 100% RPE.
-As weight on the bar is reduced the lifter should be able to complete multiple repititions.
-At 95% RPE the lifter is able to complete the movement for 2 repititions.
-At 93% RPE, 3 repititions should be completed.
+As weight on the bar is reduced the lifter should be able to complete multiple repetitions.
+At 95% RPE the lifter is able to complete the movement for 2 repetitions.
+At 93% RPE, 3 repetitions should be completed.

 The 1RM calculator uses the amount of weight lifted for 4-6 reps at 85% RPE in order to predict the 1RM.
 The formula in use is (weight_lifted * 1.1307) + 0.6998.
 The same formula is used for inputs of both pounds and kilograms.